 Responsible use is the key to overdose prevention.
 Don’t take doses higher than the amount prescribed, and talk to a doctor if tolerance begins to develop.
 People should never adjust their dose without first speaking to their doctor.

-In addition, the doctor should be aware of other drugs that are being used along with hydrocodone because certain drug interactions can lead to negative side effects.
+In addition, the doctor should be aware of other drugs that are being used along with hydrocodone because certain drug interactions can lead to negative side effects and increase the risk of overdose.
 People should not use any other substances with hydrocodone unless their doctor allows it.
 Drugs to avoid when using hydrocodone include but are not limited to:

 What to Do for Hydrocodone Overdose